jaxgoodlabs/patrick-campbell-portfolio/GIS/portal.md

 <img width="100%" height="100%" src="https://user-images.githubusercontent.com/32546509/83971918-9ae82300-a8ab-11ea-82e8-bf18962a0587.JPG">
 </p>

+The rusty patched bumble bee (*Bombus affinis*) is an important pollinator of wildflowers, cranberries, and other important crops.
+It is the first bumble bee to be designated as an endangered species in the United States.
+Since the 19902, the population of rusty patched bumble bees in the US has plummeted nearly 90 percent.
+While no single cause has been identified, some of the main drivers of these declines include the use of agricultural pesticides, parasites and disease, loss of important food sources, and climate change.
+To protect the rusty patched bumble bee from extinction, this project seeks to engage community members in habitat restoration efforts by providing a flower planting guide resource that will enable them to better attract and maintain local honey bee populations.
+In addition, community members will have access to a the Survey123 application where they can record sightings of the bee to help in scientific conservation efforts.
+Farmers, consumers of agricultural products, and the general public will benefit from conserving this important pollinator.

 [View this map on ArcGIS Online](https://arcg.is/05XH5S0) or click [here](https://carnegiemellon.maps.arcgis.com/apps/MapSeries/index.html?appid=9dc0bb2905164cf4a9c71c6e6a972c63) to view the project Story Map.
-Access the final report [here](jaxgoodlabs.github.io/bumbleebee-conservation/).
+Access the final report [here](https://jaxgoodlabs.github.io/bumblebee-conservation/).

 [Return to top](#jump-to-section)